 Pregnancy changes your body in all sorts of ways.
 Morning sickness, backache, headache, leg cramps, varicose veins, itchiness, constipation, haemorrhoids, indigestion and vaginal discharge are some of the realities of pregnancy.
 And not surprisingly, they can affect how you feel about being pregnant.

-And for some people, there’s the worry of what lies ahead.
+For some people, there’s the worry of what lies ahead.
 Maybe you didn’t plan your pregnancy.
 Maybe you’re worried about how a new baby will affect your relationship.
-Or maybe you’re apprehensive about childbirth.
+Or maybe you’re concerned about childbirth.

 If you have a pre-existing or a past mental health condition, and you are pregnant, the good news is that with support and treatment, you are likely to have a healthy pregnancy and baby.
 The most important thing is to talk about it – tell the health provider managing your pregnancy about your mental health condition.
 And tell your mental health care provider that you’re pregnant.
 Together, they can help you manage your pregnancy and your mental health.